Denys Watkins-Pitchford

-Denys James Watkins-Pitchford MBE (25 July 1905 – 8 September 1990) was a British naturalist, an illustrator, art teacher and a children's author under the pseudonym "BB".
-He won the 1942 Carnegie Medal for British children's books.
+Denys James Watkins-Pitchford MBE (25 July 1905 – 8 September 1990) was an English naturalist, artist and author under the pen name 'BB'.
+He won the 1942 Carnegie Medal for The Little Grey Men.

 Early life

 Denys Watkins-Pitchford was born in Lamport, Northamptonshire, the second son of the Revd.
 Walter Watkins-Pitchford and his wife, Edith.
-His elder brother, Engel, died at the age of thirteen.
+His father was rector of Lamport with Faxton from 1903 until his death in 1944; Faxton's church was dedicated to St Denys.
+His elder brother, Robert Engelard, died at the age of sixteen.
 Denys was himself considered to be delicate as a child, and because of this was educated at home, while his younger twin, Roger, was sent away to school.
-He spent a great deal of time on his own, wandering through the fields, and developed a love of the outdoors, which was to influence his writing.
-He enjoyed shooting, fishing and drawing; all these things were to influence his writing greatly.
+He spent a great deal of time on his own, wandering through the fields, and developed a love of the outdoors.
+He also enjoyed shooting, fishing and drawing; all these things were to influence his writing.

 At the age of fifteen, he left home and went to study at the Northampton School of Art.
 He won several prizes while there, but was irked by the dry, academic approach, and longed to be able to draw from life.
 While at the Northampton School of Art, Watkins-Pitchford won a travelling scholarship to Paris.
-He was later to say that he could not remember how long he had spent in Paris, but Quinn suggests that it was probably about three months.
+He was later to say that he could not remember how long he had spent in Paris, but Tom Quinn suggests that it was probably about three months.
 He worked at a studio in Montparnasse, and attended drawing classes.
 It is unknown exactly where he studied.
 In the autumn of 1924, he entered the Royal College of Art in London.

 In 1930 he became an assistant art master at Rugby School where he remained for seventeen years.
-While at Rugby School he began contributing regularly to the Shooting Times and started his careers as an author and an illustrator.
-He wrote under the pen name of '"BB"', a name based on the size of lead shot he used to shoot geese, but he maintained the use of his real name as that of the illustrator in all his books.
-He later illustrated books by other writers, and sold his own paintings locally.
+While at Rugby School he began contributing to the Shooting Times and started his careers as an author and an illustrator.
+He wrote under the pen name of 'BB', a name based on the size of lead shot he used to shoot geese, but he maintained the use of his real name as that of the illustrator in all his books.
+He illustrated books by other writers, mostly using scraperboard, and sold his own paintings locally.

 Later years

-Watkins-Pitchford married in 1939, and had two children, Robin, who died at the age of seven from Bright's Disease, and Angela.
-Tragedy entered his life a second time in 1974, when his wife, Cecily, became unwell after working in the garden while a farmer was spraying his fields at the other side of the hedge.
-She died a few weeks later.
+Watkins-Pitchford married Cecily Adnitt in 1939 in Lamport church; they had two children: Robin, who died at the age of seven from Bright's disease, and Angela.
+In 1974, his wife became unwell after working in the garden while a farmer was spraying insecticide on the other side of the hedge; she died a few weeks later.

+He was awarded an honorary degree by Leicester University in 1986, and was made a Member of the Order of the British Empire (MBE) in the 1989 Birthday Honours.

 By the late 1980s, Watkins-Pitchford needed regular dialysis treatment.
-He was awarded an honorary MA by Leicester University in 1986, and was made a Member of the Order of the British Empire (MBE) in 1990.
-He collapsed suddenly in September of that year, and died while under anaesthetic in the operating theatre.
+He collapsed suddenly in September 1990 and died while under anaesthetic in the operating theatre of an Oxford hospital.